mufid/dbmaker.php/README.md

 # dbmaker.php

-A simple, ready-to-use, key-value store for PHP.
+A simple, ready-to-use, key-value store for Codeigniter.
 Not really complete library.

 ## Installation